xxruyle/bandcamp-download/README.md

 # bandcamp-download
-Script which downloads Bandcamp albums and songs in mp3 format.
+Simple script which downloads Bandcamp albums and songs in mp3 format.
 MP3 Files come with ID3 metadata.

-The downsides of downloading mp3s off the internet instead of using a mainstream music player is no more!
-ID3 Album cover, title, year, album artist... bandcamp-download will take care of it!
+Uses <a href="https://github.com/sigma67/ytmusicapi">ytmusicapi</a> to instantly upload songs to Youtube Music after downloading.

 # The Script in Action
 ### Running the script